j23414/mango-user-guide/airline_fights.md

 * Put github link here.
 * Folder should contain processed flights and airlines network.
 * User opens gel.txt.
 Runs line by line and explore the network.

+**Outline**

+* Load airports and flights data
+* Combine airports by state
+* Fetch flights going into or out of Iowa
+* Infection Simulation

 ## Load airports and flights data
 ```